ROCm/MIOpen/doc/src/DebugAndLogging.md

 ### Filtering by algorithm

-These variables control the sets (families) of convolution Solvers.
-For example, Direct algorithm is implemented by several Solvers written in openCL and assembly languages.
-The corresponding variable can disable them all.
+These variables control the sets (families) of convolution Solutions.
+For example, Direct algorithm is implemented in several Solutions that use OpenCL, GCN assembly etc. The corresponding variable can disable them all.
 * `MIOPEN_DEBUG_CONV_FFT` - FFT convolution algorithm.
 * `MIOPEN_DEBUG_CONV_DIRECT` - Direct convolution algorithm.
 * `MIOPEN_DEBUG_CONV_GEMM` - GEMM convolution algorithm.